Combine harvester: History

 A parallel development in Australia saw the development of the stripper based on the Gallic stripper, by John Ridley and others in South Australia by 1843.
 The stripper only gathered the heads, leaving the stems in the field.
 The stripper and later headers had the advantage of fewer moving parts and only collecting heads, requiring less power to operate.
 Refinements by Hugh Victor McKay produced a commercially successful combine harvester in 1885, the Sunshine Header-Harvester.

 Combines, some of them quite large, were drawn by mule or horse teams and used a bullwheel to provide power.
 Later, steam power was used, and George Stockton Berry integrated the combine with a steam engine using straw to heat the boiler.
 At the turn of the twentieth century, horse-drawn combines were starting to be used on the American plains and Idaho (often pulled by teams of twenty or more horses).

 In 1911, the Holt Manufacturing Company of California, US produced a self-propelled harvester.
 In Australia in 1923, the patented Sunshine Auto Header was one of the first center-feeding self-propelled harvesters.
 In 1923 in Kansas, the Baldwin brothers and their Gleaner Manufacturing Company patented a self-propelled harvester that included several other modern improvements in grain handling.
 Both the Gleaner and the Sunshine used Fordson engines; early Gleaners used the entire Fordson chassis and driveline as a platform.
 In 1929, Alfredo Rotania of Argentina patented a self-propelled harvester.

 International Harvester started making horse-pulled combines in 1915.
-At the time, horse powered binders and stand alone threshing machines were more common.
-In the 1920s, Case Corporation and John Deere made combines and these were starting to be tractor pulled with a second engine aboard the combine to power its workings.
+At the time, horse-powered binders and stand-alone threshing machines were more common.
+In the 1920s, Case Corporation and John Deere made combines, introducing tractor-pulled harvesters with a second engine aboard the combine to power its workings.
 The world economic collapse in the 1930s stopped farm equipment purchases, and for this reason, people largely retained the older method of harvesting.
 A few farms did invest and used Caterpillar tractors to move the outfits.